Tackling Fake Downloads in Mobile App Markets — Lessons Learned from Huawei App Store

 Searching keywords like “buy App downloads” and “App store optimization” on Google, you will find a bunch of websites providing fake downloads and installs injection service bundles on Google Play or App Store.
 A recent report from Datavisor, a third-party anti-fraud tech company, claims that near 10% downloads&installs in mobile markets are fake, and they cost up to 300 million loss every year.

 Besides the fake downloads, other fraudulent activities in App markets like spam reviews, top chart ranking fraud, and malware Apps have been widely studied before.
 For those problems, researchers could crawl information from the front end, then dissect those fraudulent activities from semantic, temporal, or code-level features.

 However, the fake downloads and their behavior information are difficult to be accessed from the front end.
 Only App markets could acquire such data from server-side logs.
 Another challenge on fake downloads study is the ground truth since fake downloads are usually mixed with legitimate ones.
-Moreover, the fraudsters could imitate regular users, which make it is more difficult to acquire the ground truth.
+Moreover, the fraudsters could imitate regular users, which makes it is more challenging to acquire the ground truth.

 The Honeypot App